-This is a private event, not open to the public.
+This event is NOT open to the public.

-This debate is open to the public.
+This event is closed to the public.